romgar/5minutes/content/articles/management/career-path-session-preparation.md

 Authors: Romain Garrigues
 Summary: How to be prepared to have a constructive career path discussion

-Ok, as manager we decided to do the big jump and start a career path discussion!
+Ok, as manager we decided to do the big jump and start a career path discussion with our direct reports!

 From there, we can roughly be in 3 situations: